xarthurx/IG-Mesh/README.md

 ## Library credit

-Many of the base functions are converted from the geometry processing library [libigl](https://libigl.github.io), and ported into C# environment through the [PInvoke](https://www.grasshopper3d.com/forum/topics/link-use-c-code-or-c-lib-with-new-gh-plugin) methods.
+Many of the base functions are converted from the geometry processing library [libigl](https://libigl.github.io), and ported into C# environment through the [PInvoke](https://www.grasshopper3d.com/forum/topics/link-use-c-code-or-c-lib-with-new-gh-plugin) methods and [openNURBS](https://github.com/mcneel/opennurbs).

 The author would like to pay his deepest gratitude to the developers for this library and the responsive Q\&A during the past years [^1].